 Clerical Apprenticeship Program

-The purpose of the Apprenticeship Program is to ensure the professional development of all clerical employees by providing relevant educational and on-the-job training.
+The purpose of the Clerical Apprenticeship Program (CAP) is to ensure the professional development of all clerical employees by providing relevant, educational & on the job training.
+The Apprenticeship Program is Virginia registered using an occupation specific training model that produces highly skilled workers to meet the demands of employers competing in a global economy.
 Employees may earn increases to their salaries with successful completion of level requirements.

 Some of the benefits to the staff will be:

 - increased pay for a higher level of skills

 - strengthened bond between management, supervisor, and employee

 - no charge to the employee for coursework

 The school system will benefit by having a highly qualified work force that will ensure a commitment to customer service and organizational expertise.

 Who is eligible?